hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 }
 ```

+The type annotation, `props: StoryListItemProps`,
+does two things for us:
+when `StoryListItem` is rendered, Flow will check that it is given the required
+props of the appropriate types;
+and Flow will also check uses of `props` in the component definition for
+consistency with the `StoryListItemProps` definition.

 In general if a component does not have internal state,
 and does not use lifecycle callbacks such as `componentDidMount`,
 then I prefer to use a functional component.